leonardochaia/vendopunkto/README.md

 at least a coin and exchange rates, Go and Make.
 To build the web client, npm.

-The startup order is important, you want to make sure that plugins are started before VendoPunkto, given that plugins are currently loaded at startup.
+The startup order is important, you want to make sure that plugins are started before VendoPunkto, given that plugins are currently only loaded at startup.

 To start the database using docker: